• Search

 Pamela Siska

 Pamela Siska has been with MIT's Writing and Communication Center since 1993, and she was a contributor to the MIT-authored The Mayfield Handbook of Technical & Scientific Writing.
-For the past eight years she has taught graduate writing classes for MIT's Supply Chain Management program.
-Pamela holds an MA in English from Boston University, where she taught writing and literature courses before coming to MIT.
-She has published articles on medieval, Romantic, and Victorian literature as well a chapter on Mary Shelley in Material Women, 1750–1950: Consuming Desires and Collecting Practices (Ashgate, 2009).
-She is currently writing her dissertation on Percy Bysshe Shelley.
+For ten years she also taught graduate writing classes for MIT's Supply Chain Management program.
+Pamela holds an M.A. in English from Boston University and a Ph.D. in English from the University of Pretoria.
+She has published articles on medieval and Victorian literature, but her area of specialization is Romanticism.
+Her chapter on Mary Shelley and material objects appears in Material Women, 1750–1950: Consuming Desires and Collecting Practices (Ashgate, 2009), and her dissertation, which she is expanding into a book, explores the letters of Percy Bysshe Shelley.

 Susan Spilecki